Discovering the Land of Nomads

 Steeped in the rich legacy of Genghis Khan, Mongolia is one of Asia’s most enigmatic and fascinating destinations.

-From the vastness of its rich grasslands, to the parched deserts of the Gobi, it is a land of staggering contrasts.
-This stunning 13-day adventure takes you from its bustling capital and out into the heart of its vast wilderness.
+From the vastness of its rich grasslands to the parched deserts of the Gobi, it is a land of staggering contrasts.
+This stunning 14-day adventure takes you from its bustling capital and out into the heart of its vast wilderness.

-Beginning in Ulaanbaatar, you’ll travel deep into the heart of the vast steppes of central Mongolia, visiting an array of national parks, World Heritage landscapes and Buddhist temples, as you discover the rich variety of Mongolia’s natural and cultural wonders.
+Beginning in Ulaanbaatar, you’ll travel deep into the vast steppes of central Mongolia, visiting an array of national parks, World Heritage landscapes and Buddhist temples as you discover the rich variety of the country’s natural and cultural wonders.
+Continue into the Gobi Desert, where each day reveals another incredible landscape to explore.
+Spend time with nomadic families, meet an eagle hunter and their majestic bird of prey, and enjoy opportunities to ride horses and camels, hike and raft amid Mongolia’s vast and ever-changing landscapes.

 Journey map